 The word revolution has an appeal among people who feel disenfranchised, but also among the privileged.
 When evoking the word revolution, some people may think of the French Revolution or the American Revolution, both struggles of the common people against undemocratic governance regimes, one monarchical and the other a colonial one.
 However, there is also the Industrial Revolution, the 4th Industrial Revolution, or the Artificial Intelligence Revolution that catered and may cater more to those of privilege.

 Revolutions have one thing in common, some unifying idea that large numbers of people believe in or can identify with.
-Also, it is easier to start than to sustain a revolution.

 For example, the Occupy Wall Street movement started around a single idea; the protest of the 99% (the majority or the demos) against the 1% (the elites).
 Specifically, it was a protest against the vast income and wealth inequality that the system generates and perpetuates through global financial institutions like those typically found on Wall Street.
-Although the movement had vigorous protests during the first couple of weeks after it started on September 17, 2011 in New York City, the movement fizzled out and now, almost a decade later, there are no serious indications of its revival.
+Although the movement had vigorous protests during the first couple of weeks after it started on September 17, 2011 in New York City, the movement fizzled out and now, about a decade later, there are no serious indications of its revival.

 One of the key reasons is that there was no unifying idea or approach on what to do afterwards.
 The people who have lost homes and jobs because of the Great Recession and then saw executives on Wall Street awarding themselves large taxpayer funded bonuses, experienced the unfairness in the system and took to the streets.
 However, this amorphous mass of people had no unifying operational goals and means of what to do afterwards.
 Revolutionary ideas that involve large groups of people with diverging approaches will fail to be sustained.